How health plans can use data to retain and expand membership, all while staying compliant

 Health plans have a lot to consider these days—member expectations are rising, competition for market share is heating up, and the Centers for Medicare and Medicaid Services (CMS) is adding more rules about the availability and use of data.
 With so many priorities to juggle, health plans need to find effective, cost-efficient ways to maximize value for members while staying on the right side of the rules.

 That seems like a tall order and it is.
-Let’s take a look at why it’s so hard to keep up with provider data and what health plans can do to create a best-in-class provider directory.
+Let’s take a look at why it’s so hard to keep up with medical plan provider data and what health plans can do to create a best-in-class medical plan provider directory.

-Why are top-notch provider directories so hard to maintain?
+Why are top-notch medical plan provider directories so hard to maintain?

 Provider directories are essential tools for choosing a health plan for many potential and existing members.
 Health plans should know which providers are in their network, how to contact these providers, and where those providers practice.
 Unfortunately, it’s not so simple.